Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Empirical Evaluation

 \subsubsection{Results}

-The results of our evaluation are shown in \cref{tab:internal-evaluation}.
+The results of our evaluation are shown in \cref{tab:internal-evaluation} and complemented in \supp{F}.
 We observe that our \mname{} method consistently produces the highest SRG scores across Wasserstein models and datasets.
-This confirms the technical strength of our method, namely its sensitivity to the actual Wasserstein distance model and its ability to attribute the Wasserstein distance comprehensively through its fulfillment of the conservation property (cf.\ \cref{tab:baselines-comparison} for a technical comparison between methods).
+This confirms the technical strength of our method, namely its sensitivity to the actual Wasserstein distance model and its ability to attribute the Wasserstein distance comprehensively through its fulfillment of the conservation property (cf.~\cref{tab:baselines-comparison} for a technical comparison between methods).

 Our method outperforms the \textit{MeanShift} and \textit{Coupling} baselines. \textit{MeanShift} suffers from only looking at the data distributions and being insensitive to the actual Wasserstein distance.
-Likewise, the coupling distribution $\gamma^\star$ used in the \textit{Coupling} baseline inherits the insensitivity of the transport map to the Wasserstein distance and its parameters (cf.\ Supplementary Note~A).
+Likewise, the coupling distribution $\gamma^\star$ used in the \textit{Coupling} baseline inherits the insensitivity of the transport plan to the Wasserstein distance and its parameters (cf.~\supp{A}).
 The two baselines perform especially weakly compared to \mname{} when explaining Wasserstein models with high $p$ and $q$ values, as they fail to account for the high sensitivity of these Wasserstein models to specific outlier instances or features.
 In contrast, \mname{} can finely adapt the exposure of the explanation to outliers through a judicious choice of parameters $\alpha$ and $\beta$.

 \mname{} also outperforms the \textit{Occlusion} baseline, despite the latter being much more computationally expensive.
 By only simulating one feature removal step, \textit{Occlusion} cannot account for the effect on the Wasserstein distance of removing multiple features.
 The locality of the \textit{Occlusion} is particularly problematic for models with sharp non-linearities near joint feature activations (such as those with large $q$), whereas \mname{} is better equipped to handle these highly nonlinear cases through the capping heuristic for the parameter $\beta$ and the smoothing it induces on the explanations.
+This advantage could, e.g., aid in analyzing persistence diagrams with the Wasserstein distance, where the `bottleneck distance' ($p,q=\infty$) is used.

 Overall, the results correlate with the fulfillment of the technical desiderata studied in \cref{tab:baselines-comparison} and the empirical performance reported in \cref{tab:internal-evaluation}.
 Our method, which fulfills all the considered desiderata, also performs the best empirically.